bayeshack2016/quant-hack/README.md

 Goals
 -----
 This project aims to characterize the livability of San Francisco neighborhoods, and does so in 2 ways:
-- Giving meaningful features for each neighborhood -- crime, transportation, access to restaurants etc... -- and tools to visualize them.
+- It provides meaningful features for each neighborhood -- crime, transportation, access to restaurants etc... -- and tools to visualize them.
-- Uncovering the relation between those features and the satisfaction of neighborhood inhabitants.
+- It tries to uncover a relation between those features and the satisfaction of neighborhood inhabitants.

 Data and Methodology
 --------------------